ramakantgadhewal/physim/README.md

 ```

 ## namespace functions
-In this namespace there are defined some of the most common functions that can be use alone or combined toghether using a functor, providing the two functions and the type of operation (```'+', '-', '*', '/', '^', 'c'```).
+In this namespace there are defined some of the most common functions that can be used alone or combined toghether using a functor, providing the two functions and the type of operation (```'+', '-', '*', '/', '^', 'c'```).
 ``` c++
 using namespace math::functions;